mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 $ sudo addgroup --system ggc_group
 ```

-Setup your AWS account and Greengrass group during this page: https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-config.html
+Setup your AWS account and Greengrass group using this page: https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-config.html
-After downloading your unique security resource keys to your Jetson that were created in this step, proceed to #4 below.
+After downloading your unique security resource keys to your Jetson that were created in this step, proceed to step below.
+If you created and downloaded these keys on machine other than Jetson Nano then you will need to copy these to Jetson Nano.
+You can use SCP to transfer files from your desktop to Jetson Nano.

 Download the AWS IoT Greengrass Core Software (v1.9.1) for ARMv8 (aarch64):